-The company recorded an insurance service result of of (N1.39) billion as against N33.7million in Prior year due to increase in group shared cost, and claims claims reserves/expenses.
+The Company recorded an insurance service result of of (N152) million as against (N1.4) billion in Prior year due to increased premium growth, better insurance revenue and reinsurance optimization.

-Investment income for the year amounted to approximately N1.6billion (2022: N1.3billion), an increase of 23% due to improvement in investment returns occassioned by highy-yield interest regime in 2023.
+Investment income for the year amounted to approximately N1.9billion (2023: N1.6billion), an increase of 20% due to improvement in investment returns occassioned by highy-yield interest regime in 2024.